robinske/scala-base-app/README.md

 | **compile**    | compiles the code                                     |
 | **reload**     | reloads changes to the `build.sbt` file               |

-Note: prepend any of the above with ~ for re-evaluation. i.e. `~test-quick` will rerun the subset of affected tests every time code is changed
+Note: prepend any of the above with `~` for re-evaluation. i.e. `~test-quick` will rerun the subset of affected tests every time code is changed.

 #### Resources